ARCO Art fair Lisbon 2023

-Portugal Lisbon 2023: ARCO LISBOA has opened its doors to international collectors.
-Here is our review of the art fair with interviews of participating galleries.
-The 6th edition is not only an attractive event to visit but is now well established.
-Let’s dive into it after a brief presentation.
+ARCO LISBOA has opened its doors to international collectors.
+Here is our review of the art fair, which includes interviews with participating galleries.

 Arco Lisboa location

 If you are familiar with ARCO Madrid, you might be surprised by this unique historical vibe.
 It’s unlike any other contemporary art fair held in convention centers.
-It took again place in the Cordoaria Nacional, a former manufacturing center for the Portuguese navy dating from 1779.
-This elongated building is supported by sturdy iron pillars and covered by old timber roofs.
+It takes place again in the Cordoaria Nacional, a former manufacturing center for the Portuguese navy dating from 1779.
+This long building is supported by sturdy iron pillars and covered by old timber roofs.
 You can not get lost in the exhibition space, as there are only two aisles – one along the street, the other along with the garden.
-Large windows allow maximum daylight and air flow naturally without air conditioning.
-ARCO Lisboa is one of the most relaxing international art fairs I have visited.
+Large windows allow maximum daylight and air flow naturally.
+ARCO Lisboa is one of the most relaxing international art fairs we have visited.

 Adriana Molder